gsink22/TRECA-logo-repo/README.md

-This file holds assets for the TRECA Digital Academy logo animation.
+This file holds assets for the TRECA Digital Academy logo animation project.